Organization Of Corporate Governance

 4. Diversity Management Objectives: According to Article 20 of our company’s “Corporate Governance Best Practice Principles,” the composition of board members should consider diversity.
 Our current board of directors is composed of nine members, including six directors and three independent directors, all of whom have extensive experience and expertise in civil engineering, finance, business, law, and management.
 Additionally, our company emphasizes gender equality in the composition of the board.
 Currently, we aim to have at least one female director (for the next board re-election, this management objective will guide the nomination process).
 Moving forward, we will continue to strive to achieve a goal of having more than 25% female directors.

-Effectiveness of the Board of Director
+Effectiveness of the Board of Director GRI 2-17

 Directors’ advanced training

 Kedge Construction arranges for directors to participate in advanced courses each year on directors’ professional skills and knowledge as well as issues related to sustainable development, so as to strengthen the professional ability of directors and the company in response to operational impacts.
-In 2023, there were accumulatively 87 hours of the advanced course participation.
+In 2024, there were accumulatively 66 hours of the advanced course participation.

 Link between the ESG performance and the remuneration of directors and senior management